 Saw 103,017 total additional man-hours logged in 2017, over 2016, by the International Longshoremen’s Union #1303

 Has 557 new certified jobs created to date; 43% of the 1,300 job goal to be met by 2022

 Has cargo handling capabilities that support the military as one of the 17 strategic seaports in the nation

-Reported $218 million in new private investments completed
+Reported $218 million in new tenant investments completed

 In 2017, we saw more than 11,000 railcars coming through the Port — the highest volume on record